|Index|SAP Edge Integration Cell on SUSE

 • The orange rectangles represent Kubernetes Worker nodes.

-Starting with installing the operating system of each machine or Kubernetes node, we will walk you through all the steps you need to take to get a fully set-up Kubernetes landscape for deploying Edge Integration Cell.
+Starting with installing the operating system of each machine or Kubernetes node, we will guide you through the complete setup of a Kubernetes landscape ready for Edge Integration Cell deployment.

-There are several ways to install SUSE Linux Enterprise Micro 5.4.
+There are several ways to install SUSE Linux Enterprise Micro 6.0.
 For this best practice guide, we use the installation method via graphical installer.
-But in cloud-native deployments it is highly recommended to use Infrastructur- as-Code technologies to fully automate the deployment and lifecycle processes.
+But in cloud native deployments, it is highly recommended to use Infrastructure-as-Code technologies to fully automate the deployment and lifecycle processes.

-On each server in your environment for Edge Integration Cell and Rancher Prime, install SUSE Linux Enterprise Micro 5.4 as the operating system.
-The manual installation is described in the SUSE Linux Enterprise Micro 5.4 Deployment Guide in our Documentation SLE Micro Deployment Guide.
+On each server in your environment for Edge Integration Cell and SUSE Rancher Prime, install SUSE Linux Enterprise Micro 6.0 as the operating system.
+There are several methods to install SUSE Linux Enterprise Micro 6.0 on your hardware or virtual machine.
+A list of all possible solutions are available in our Documentation SLE Micro 6.0.

-At the end of the installation process in the summary windows you need to check if these Security Settings are configured:
+At the end of the installation process, in the summary window, you need to verify that the following security settings are configured:

 • The firewall will be disabled.